insidewhy/nutkins/readme.md

 The `resources` section downloads files to local directories so that they can be used in the image.
 In the case of `confd` it also extracts a file from a `tar.gz` compressed archive.

 The `commands` section is like a `Dockerfile` and is used to build a container.
-In this case it runs multiple commands, add the files it downloaded to the base image and sets an `entrypoint` on the image.
+In this case it runs multiple commands, add some files to the image and sets an `entrypoint`.
 This image would be tagged `myorg/base:0.0.1`.
-The image name comes from the subdirectory by default but can be overriden along with the `version`:
+The image name comes from the subdirectory but can be overriden along with the `version`:

 ```yaml
 base: ubuntu:16.04